AkashAi7/20Hour/README.md

 # 20Hour Learning Tool - README

 ## Introduction
 Welcome to the 20Hour Learning Tool!
-This project is a Generative AI-based tool developed using Azure OpenAI, Python, and Flask.
+This project is a Generative AI-based tool developed using Azure OpenAI, Bing Search ,Python, and Flask.
 Inspired by the principle of the "20-Hour Learning Method" popularized by Josh Kaufman, this tool aims to help users quickly acquire new skills by focusing on deliberate and efficient learning practices.

 ## Table of Contents
 - [Introduction](#introduction)